Steamed Fruit Dumplings – Recipe and Technique

 Flatten slightly one piece at a time to form a dough circle ready for filling.

-Filled balls are placed on a floured tea towel, ready to rest and rise in a warm place.
+Filled balls are placed on a floured tea towel (they need to be covered with another tea towel to prevent them from drying out), ready to rest and rise in a warm place.

 The steamer is ready and filled with dumplings for steaming.